Call for Colloquia

 Assessment of student learning should be cognizant of differences among students and diversity of learning styles.
 Proposals should indicate methods of assessment.
 Honors College classes should not be graded more stringently than any other course and workloads should be congruent with typical workloads.

-In addition to eSETs, students submit Honors College course and instructor evaluations via Qualtrics.
-This instrument is designed to address the unique challenges and opportunities of Honors instruction and has been approved by OSU legal counsel and by Academic Affairs.
+In addition to OSU SLEs, students submit Honors College course and instructor evaluations via Qualtrics.
+This instrument is designed to address the unique challenges and opportunities of honors instruction and has been approved by OSU legal counsel and by Academic Affairs.

 Proposers are encouraged to contact Susan Rodgers at [email protected] to discuss ideas for new coursework.